robado/python-learning/README.md

 **Publisher**: www.PacktPub.com (I think)
 **Teacher**: Willieam Fiser
 **Lessons**: Beginning Python

+#### My keynotes from this course

+I think this was a pretty fun course to learn Python for very beginner.
+As I have coded before this so many stuff was pretty familiar for example **for loops** or how **if** works.
+But I must say from this I learned how especially **Python** works and probably how to start making my own projects with this knowledge.

+One thing I wish that would have been shown here.
+It is how to install for example pipenv for every project.

+---

 ### Other Books of Python
 These are some lessons that I have and though on studying next!